 Designing rooms that avoid solar insolation can cut down on energy use and save costs for cooling as well.
-Moreover, simple practices like switching to more energy efficient light bulbs, installing sensors and meters to avoid wasting energy, and training staff to be conscious of energy use can contribute to major cost savings.
+Moreover, simple practices like switching to more energy-efficient light bulbs, installing sensors and meters to avoid wasting energy, and training staff to be conscious of energy use can contribute to major cost savings.

 According to research, tourists require more water than normal residents do on a per capita basis.
-Hoteliers can save up to 50% of the water usage with just simple conservation methods like aerating, pressure adjusting and replacing the appliances in laundry facilities, toilets and showers with water-efficient ones.
-One low-flow showerhead and aerated faucets can save $1.50 per room per month.
+Hoteliers can save up to 50% of their water usage with just simple conservation methods like aerating, pressure adjusting and replacing the appliances in laundry facilities, toilets and showers with water-efficient ones.
+One low-flow showerhead and aerated faucet can save $1.50 per room per month.

 One example of reducing water usage is at The Fairmont Royal York in Toronto.
 They save more than 476,000 litres of water per day using a water softener product that requires less water for laundry.
-Environmentally friendly solutions are also used in the laundry, preventing chemicals from entering the water system.
+Environmentally-friendly solutions are also used in the laundry, preventing chemicals from entering the water system.
 Additionally, putting small notes in the bathroom to remind customers to save water has also successfully spread awareness and saved more water actively.

 The larger a hotel becomes, the higher the amount of waste it discharges into the environment.
 Studies have found that an average hotel produces in excess of one kilogram of waste per guest per day.
 Therefore, hoteliers must invest in a waste management system that deals with the amount of waste in the most sustainable way possible.

 In conclusion, why should hotels initiate green programs now?
 Simply because it is the right thing to do!
-In addition to satisfying changing customer demand and reducing energy costs, the green programs for hospitality are crucial to the current state of the environment.
-Without doubt, sustainability must be a major consideration in hotel operations.
+In addition to satisfying changing customer demand and reducing energy costs, green programs for hospitality are crucial to the current state of the environment.
+Without a doubt, sustainability must be a major consideration in hotel operations.